huggo-42/editor/README.md

 > This is VERY MUCH in the early stages.
 Not suitable for production at all.
 But you can star ⭐ this repo and get notified when we post our first public release!
 > Or you can build it yourself, though it's not ready yet.

+## Vision 🎯

+I'm very frustaded with some editors feature gating a bunch of stuff in their own models, using your own APIs is pratically unusable.
+I know, I know.
+They also need to pay the bills, that's fair.
+But even paying having some errors in my screen and not being able to put my own API key...

+We'll, just complain won't solve anything.
+Let's build something better!

 ## Features ✨

 - **Automatic Context Generation** 🧠: Intelligently understands your codebase and provides relevant context for smarter coding assistance